Managing relationships with others is the fourth pillar of Emotional Intelligence or EI.

-Do we really need other people?
+Do you really need other people?

-You need to build solid and effective relationships with other people in all areas of your life and work.
-All of us need to develop strong personal and professional networks.
-We also need to be able to operate effectively as key elements in the networks of others.
+You must build solid and effective relationships with other people in all areas of your life and work.
+We all must create and successfully manage such strong personal and professional networks.
+You also need to be able to operate effectively as key elements in the networks of others.

-Even if it were possible to live entirely alone and isolated, for myself at least, it would be a miserable and pointless life.
+Even if it were possible to live entirely alone and isolated, from my perspective at least, it would be a miserable and pointless life.

 What defines a relationship?

 We can most usefully talk about the word relationship here as either the way in which two or more people are connected, or the way in which two or more people or groups think about, feel about, interact with and behave toward each other.
 The first part of the two-part statement above defines a relationship’s connection component and the second part speaks to the quality or nature of the relationship.

 For example, a residential landlord may be said to be in a relationship with a tenant due to the fact one rents the other a dwelling; this is a straightforward relationship description based on connection.

 You might also describe the situation by saying the landlord and tenant have an uneasy relationship; because the tenant is always waiting until the very last minute to pay their rent.
 This speaks more to the quality aspect of the relationship.
 A low-quality one in this example.

 Your capacity for managing relationships has its limits

 Relationships can fall anywhere on a spectrum running from strong to weak.